Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Flows on

 The second part of this section is dedicated to proving a variational equation that links the Jacobian of the flow mapping to the horizontal divergence of the vector field.
-If $ \phi $ is a potential, it will be apparent that the the horizontal divergence of $ v_{ \phi } $ is given by $ T\phi $.
-Consequently, part of the work of Section \ref{sec:ap} is in designing a $ \phi $ such that the $ T $ derivative resembles a given logarithmic potential.
-The variational equation is then the key stepping stone linking Jacobian to weight.
 The results of this part follow a similar sequence of results in \cite{BHSII}.
+If $ \phi $ is a potential the horizontal divergence of $ v_{ \phi } $ is given by $ T\phi $: